GitauHarrison/notes/flask_popover.md

 #### Login Form

 To authenticate users, all we will want a user to do is enter their username and password.
-We will create a login form to handle this.
+We will create a login form where they will fill in their credentials.

 `app/forms.py`: User login form
 ```python